inetrg/inet/showcases/ethernet/preemption/doc/index.rst

 .. figure:: media/express2.png
    :align: center

-We plot the mean end-to-end delay of the UDP packets for the three cases on the following chart:
+We plot the mean end-to-end delay of the UDP packets for the three cases on the following chart; note that the configuration is indicated with line style, the priority category with color:

 .. figure:: media/delay.png
    :align: center